treeverse/lakeFS/docs/setup/import.md

 ```

 The `lakectl ingest` command will attempt to use the current user's existing credentials and will respect instance profiles,
-environment variables and credential files [in the same way that the AWS cli does](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html){: target="_blank" }
+environment variables and credential files [in the same way that the AWS cli does](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html){: target="_blank" .button-clickable}
 </div>
 <div markdown="1" id="ingest-tabs-2">
 ```shell